gavinsimpson/fromthebottomoftheheap/publications/README.md

 preparation.
 Render the publications page after changing the featured list so that the matching thumbnail is copied into `_site/`.

-The page count and section counts are generated from the registry.
-Temporary statuses appear under **Current work**; all other publications are grouped by year, newest first.
+The total in the page sidebar and the section counts are generated from the registry.
+Temporary statuses appear under **Unpublished**; all other publications are grouped by year, newest first.
 Do not hand-edit those counts or groups.

 Use `status: preprint`, `submitted`, `in review`, `in revision`, `accepted`, or `in press` only while that label should replace the publication year.
 Remove